 The third member of our trio personifies that notion.
 The 80s were chock-full of cliche characters that haven’t aged well.
 Beverly Hills Cop‘s wildly effeminate gay character Serge is a prime example, but while the immensely talented Bronson Pinchot was able to bring charm and a certain offbeat nobility to the character, Gedde Watanabe’s Duncan is a contender for the most annoying Japanese stereotype ever committed to celluloid, a purely corporate creation and glorified plot device who pangs of creative complacency.
 Duncan is an unrelenting nerd who is supposed to provide the comic relief and make his friends look hunkier by comparison.
 The latter he manages, the former not so much.
 If anyone deserves death at the hands of a soulless creature it is this equally soulless caricature.

 It’s while getting their pubescent rocks off that the gang meet Amaretto (Pfeiffer), a happy-go-lucky cutie who has to be the most oblivious waitress to ever find employment in a realm of heartless bloodsuckers this side of the Coca-Cola corporation.
 Her fate seems to be in the arms of Riggs lookalike Keith (Makepeace), although necking with Jones’ creature of the night may have been a more dangerous and rewarding endeavour.
 Pfeffier was always doomed to the shadow of her sister’s success, but there is no denying her girl next door energy.

 Thankfully, the ‘horror’ part of horror-comedy is achieved with much more aplomb.
-Thanks in large part to the enigmatic Jones, there are a number of pretty gruesome scenes as the irrepressible head vamp cackles and snorts her way through a series of all-too-easy victims.
+Thanks in large part to the enigmatic Jones, there are a number of pretty gruesome scenes as our irrepressible head vamp cackles and snorts her way through a series of all-too-easy victims.
 Chris Chesney’s practical effects may not be up to the likes of Savini and Bottin, but there are some pretty striking visuals on offer, a combination of cool monster design, grisly voice-overs and Jones’ sheer physical presence making for one malevolent bitch.
 The fact that she is able to achieve such a presence without even a single word of dialogue speaks to her inimitable, once-in-a-lifetime charisma.